 Liver cancer can be classified into different stages which describe how the disease has progressed in terms of its severity and spread in the body (often referred to as the extent of cancer).

-Doctors use information that is gathered from different tests and exams (such as blood or imaging tests) to determine the correct cancer stage in their patients.
-Diagnosing the stages of liver cancer accurately is extremely important, as it will be used to determine the most appropriate treatment and estimate the outcome for the patient.
+Doctors use information from different tests and exams (such as blood or imaging tests) to determine the correct cancer stage in their patients.
+Diagnosing the stage of liver cancer accurately is extremely important, as it is used to determine the prognosis (disease course) and the most appropriate treatment for the patient.